d99mli/ms2-memorygame/README.md

 I loved playing it and spent hours trying to outperform my last attempt.
 Sadly it broke after a few years and was never replaced.
 Through the years I have on many occasions had fond flashbacks from my times playing the game.
-When the MS2 project was presented I instantly decided to recreate my childhood game with a few modern upgrades.
+When the MS2 project was presented I instantly decided to recreate my childhood game as a modern web version.

 # UX

 As the developer I aim for a fun and relaxing game that offers a break from the stress of everyday life.
 The concept is easy; Follow along a random generated sequence that increments itself when you get the current sequence right.
 If not, the game is over.
-The interface should be aesy for the user to understand.
+The interface should be easy for the user to understand no matter the age.
+The complexity comes with the incrementation of sequence.

 ## User Stories
 - The game should offer different levels of difficulty depending on age/preference of the player